JorgePogue37/Aruco_as_position_reference_for_UAV/README.md

 ### 2. Position Estimation and MAVROS Publication

-* **Description:** This module receives the Aruco pose data and image via UDP, processes the data to estimate the UAV's position and orientation, and publishes the estimated position using MAVROS.
+* **Description:** This module receives the Aruco pose data (translation and rotation vectors/matrix) via UDP, processes the data to estimate the UAV's position and orientation, and publishes the estimated position using MAVROS.
 * **Dependencies:**
     * ROS (Robot Operating System)
     * MAVROS